 Simple Ways A Business Owner Can Reduce Tort Liability

 Owning your own profitable small business makes up a large part of the American dream.
 Opening your new office or storefront is risky.
 Business owners facing these decisions must study entrepreneurs experienced fighting against personal injury lawsuits.
 Many unsuccessful ventures failed from failure to meet risk prevention challenges despite evidence meriting taking protective measures.
 Growing businesses have many moving parts involved, and all organizations demonstrate potential weaknesses.
-Businesses can reduce their vulnerability and liability risks, by taking simple, helpful steps for remaining viable and profitable.
+Companies can reduce their vulnerability and liability risks by taking simple, helpful steps for remaining viable and profitable.

 Below are some helpful tips that we've seen in various industries and how you can protect yourself:

 Technology plays a fundamental role in helping you achieve your bottom line.
 Automating aspects of your business will maximize viable profits.
 Your goal must be reducing expenses, making liability prevention, and enshrined internal business policy.
 Computers can take customer orders.
 By creating 24-hour access to websites using new technology, our business will lead in your local markets.
 Many of these time and money-saving measures can prevent future lawsuits.

 - Instead of struggling to manage an employee who makes a mistake like crashing the company car, computers help prevent placing business in such a compromising situation. (unless hacked, etc.)

 - Furthermore, a business can drastically reduce its chances of theft, fraud, or abuse by not hiring a human for the job.